kaidez/build-css-demo/README.md

     $ npm install

-And then install the `dependencies`
+And then install the `dependencies`:
     $ bower install

 In order to keep the `devDependencies` up to date, it's best to *globally* install ["npm-check-updates"](https://www.npmjs.com/package/npm-check-updates):